ApexRMS/landfireupdate/README.md

 will be generated and stored in their respective subdirectories.

-Within the `raw/` subdirectory, the raw raster maps of the Map Zones, EVC, EVH, EVT, and fDIST must be present and named `Map Zones.tif`, `EVC.tif`, `EVH.tif`, `EVT.tif`, and `FDIST.tif` respectively.
+Within the `raw/` subdirectory, the raw raster maps of the Map Zones, EVC, EVH, EVT, and FDist must be present and named `Map Zones.tif`, `EVC.tif`, `EVH.tif`, `EVT.tif`, and `FDIST.tif` respectively.

 Also required within the `raw/` subdirectory is the `nonspatial/` subdirectory, which includes Geo-Area-specific data files that are not stored as maps.
-This folder requires a spreadsheet of all transition rules, `Transition Table.csv`, and a color mapping for EVT codes present in the Geo Area, `EVT Colors.csv`.
+This folder requires a CSV file of all transition rules, `Transition Table.csv`, and a color mapping for EVT codes present in the Geo Area, `EVT Colors.csv`.

 Altogether, the folder should have the following structure: